At a Glance

 - » Participate in classroom training

 If I qualify as a business visitor, do I need a visa for Tunisia?

-What sorts of activities require a work permit?
+What types of activities require work authorization?

-Copyright © 2016 Berry Appleman & Leiden LLP.
+Copyright © 2020 Berry Appleman & Leiden LLP.
 Government immigration agencies often change their policies and practices without notice; please consult an immigration professional for up-to-date information.
 This document does not constitute legal advice or create an attorney-client relationship.
 BAL maintains comprehensive immigration information and processing specifics for our clients.